jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 JupyterLab's extension system is designed so that plugins can depend on and reuse features from one another.
-A key part of this approach is :ref:`JupyterLab's provider-consumer pattern <services>`, and it's what enables the compatibility solutions discussed here.
+A key part of this approach is :ref:`JupyterLab's provider-consumer pattern <provider-consumer-basic-info>`, and it's what enables the compatibility solutions discussed here.

 Each plugin uses some properties (the "requires" and "optional" properties) to